htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    a Singularity container environemnt for more than three minutes.
    :ticket: `7018`

+-  Fixed a bug with condor_ssh_to_job did not remove subdirectories from the scratch directory on ssh exit.
+   :ticket: `7010`

 -  Fixed a bug that prevented HTCondor from being started inside a docker container with the condor_master as PID 1.
 HTCondor could start if the master was launched from a script.